vinsonchuong/dist-es6/README.md

 Utilities to support development of npm packages in ES6+.

-While developing, `dist-es6` symlinks your project into itself so that you can import files by module name as a user of your package would, instead of having to figure out relative paths. `dist-es6` also adds a new field `linkDependencies` to `package.json`, which provides automatic package linking.
+While developing, `dist-es6` symlinks your package into itself so that you can import files by module name as a user of your package would, instead of having to figure out relative paths. `dist-es6` also adds a new field `linkDependencies` to `package.json`, which provides automatic package linking.